muart-group/muart-group.github.io/docs/developer/packet-reference/0x62-get-response/0x02-get-settings.md

 # Command `0x02` - Get Current Settings

-This packet's structure and contained information is very similar to that of [`0x41 0x01` - Set Settings](/developer/packet-reference/0x41-set-request/0x01-set-settings), and a significant amount of data appears to be shared.
+This packet's structure and contained information is very similar to that of [`0x41 0x01` - Set Settings][set-settings], and a significant amount of data appears to be shared.
 Please consult that page for additional information about the below fields.

 | Byte | Purpose                   | Possible Values | Supported by mUART | Notes |
 |------|---------------------------|-----------------|--------------------|-------|